public class CollectionUtils extends java.lang.Object

 This method does not modify the original collection.

-public static <T> java.util.Set<T> filterToSet(java.util.Collection<T> collection, java.util.function.Predicate<? super T> filter)
+E extends java.lang.Exceptionpublic static <T> java.util.Set<T> filterToSet(java.util.Collection<T> collection, java.util.function.Predicate<? super T> filter)

-of those for which it returns true
+returning a Set of those for which it returns true.

 This method does not modify the original collection.